 3. Lincoln: A Photobiography by Russell Freedman (ages 10 and up)

-Autobiography - An account of someone’s life written by that person.
+An autobiography is an account of someone’s life written by that person.

 3. My Life with the Chimpanzees by Jane Goodall (ages 9 and up)

-Poetry - Verses that may or may not rhyme, written to evoke a feeling from a reader.
+Poetry is a genre where verses, that may or may not rhyme, are written to evoke a feeling from a reader.

 2. Where the Sidewalk Ends by Shel Silverstein (Ages 6 and up)